 In addition, I run self-compassion groups to help you re-parent yourself with loving presence.

 Neurobiologically-Informed Trauma Treatment includes research from modern science and contemplative mindfulness practices to strengthen the neuroplatform, regain stabilization, and create positive mind states in trauma survivors who suffer from difficult relational experiences, anxiety, depression, mood swings, and a history of unsuccessful treatment.

-Non-Dual Awareness Counseling is based on the teachings of Advaita Vedanta made known by Indian sage and guru Ramana Maharshi, who taught that Self-realization, the realization of Oneness of who we are, is not a distant goal that only a few can attain, but our most natural state.
-Rather than focusing on the body-mind’s stories or attempting to “train the monkey,” this counseling amplifies awareness of the Truth of who you are.
+Transpersonal Psychotherapy / Non-Dual Awareness Counseling is based on the realization of who we are, rather than who we think we are or the roles we play.
+In this approach, it is not a distant goal that only a few can attain, but our most natural state.
+Rather than focusing on the body-mind’s stories or attempting to change the psychological mind, this counseling amplifies awareness of the truth of who you are.
 It is appropriate for those already aware of the psychological and emotional patterns that revolve around constructing the identity of the person and have developed the ability to mindfully observe.
 It is for those who are interested in letting go of these constructs and experiencing Awareness Itself.

 Ecopsychology is an approach in which the well-being of human beings is considered to be intricately connected to the well-being of the earth and the whole web of life and, as a result, offers a ground for deeper exploration of human gifts and challenges.
 It is implied that healthy people maintain a respectful and sustainable relationship to the natural world and the people who inhabit it.
 It is also implied that without this sense of connection, suffering inevitably arises.
 Consistent with my psychospiritual approach, I practice ecopsychology with the intention to help you not only reconnect with the earth and universal energies, but to also become more present and aware of the source of creation.